MichealJWEllis/ut-horieson-pj-cha-1/README.md

 # HTML CSS Git Challenge: Code Refactor

-## PROJECT DESCRIPTION
+## PROJECT DESCRIPTION:

 ---

-* Refactor an existing web-site to make it more accessible.
+- Refactor an existing web-site to make it more accessible.
-* Rework CSS to make it more efficient by consolidating CSS selectors and properties.
+- Rework CSS to make it more efficient by consolidating CSS selectors and properties.
-* Organize code to follow the semantic structure of HTML elements.
+- Organize code to follow the semantic structure of HTML elements.
-* Add comments before each element or sections.
+- Add comments before each element or sections.

 ---

-### ACCEPTANCE CRITERIA
+### ACCEPTANCE CRITERIA:

 ---

 ```GIVEN a webpage meets accessibility standards
 WHEN I view the source code
 THEN I find semantic HTML elements